laksh-21/Kunai-Run/README.md

 The game mechanics are fairly complete.

 TODO:
--adding different levels to it or design a single level with a maze in it.\n -adding title and end screens
+-adding different levels to it or design a single level with a maze in it.

+-adding title and end screens

 -adding soundtracks

 Anyone who wants to contribute is always welcome :)

 # USEFUL LINKS
 Game Resources - https://opengameart.org/

 Tiled Map Editor - https://thorbjorn.itch.io/tiled?download